CycloneDX/cyclonedx-python/README.md

 ----

 This tool generates Software Bill of material (SBOM) documents in OWASP [CycloneDX](https://cyclonedx.org/) format.
+This is probably the most accurate, complete SBOM generator for any python-related projects.

 Supported data sources are:
 * Python (virtual) environment
 * `Poetry` manifest and lockfile
 * `Pipenv` manifest and lockfile